-Most of the world's wine production and the best suitable climate is found between latitude 30° and 50°, both North and South.
+Most of the world`s premium wine production and most suitable climate is found here.

 Regions close to 50° North or South such: Germany, Northern France , South Argentina.

-Cool climate suits best white wine production because white grapes generally ripen earlier.
+Cold climate suits best white wine production because white grapes generally ripen earlier.

-Best suited white varieties are Riesling, Chardonnay, Grüner Veltliner, Gewürztraminer, Pinot Gris, Albariño and Sauvignon Blanc.
+Best suited white varieties are Riesling, Chardonnay, Grüner Veltliner, Gewürztraminer, Pinot Gris, Albariño and Sauvignon Blanc .

 Best suited red varieties are Pinot Noir, Zweigelt and Blaufränkisch.

-Cool climate enhances acidity and reduces sugar.
+Cold climate enhances acidity and reduces sugar.
 Tannins and color are often low due to low ripeness.

 Regions close to parallel 45 North or South such: Piedmont, Rhône Valley, Bordeaux, Willamette Valley in Oregon.